The Graduate Catalog

 Application for Graduation

 The application for graduate graduation should be completed at least one semester prior to completion of the requirements of the degree or certificate.
 Application for graduation must be completed online through PiratePort in Banner Self Service.
 If there are curriculum changes after the student has applied to graduate or if the semester of graduation changes, it is the student’s responsibility to notify the Office of the Registrar at email@example.com to have the graduation application updated.
-Students who complete the degree requirements after the last day of final exams in the intended term of graduation will be certified for graduation in a subsequent term.
+All graduation requirements must be met before the first day of the subsequent term.

 Withdrawal and Readmission